MaastrichtU-IDS/d2s-docs/docs/install-windows.md

 [![](/img/windows-logo.png)](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0)

-Support of the d2s  tool on Windows is a work in progress.
+Support of the [d2s tool](https://pypi.org/project/d2s/) on Windows is a work in progress.

 * Most workflow orchestrators do not support Windows, as workflows are based on Linux containers, see CWL workflows and [Nextflow](https://www.nextflow.io/).
-* Windows can run [Docker](https://www.docker.com/), but not natively like [Linux](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0), making it much  more prone to errors.
+* Windows can run [Docker](https://www.docker.com/), but not natively like [Linux](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0), making it more prone to errors.

 > You still can try running [CWL](https://www.commonwl.org/) workflows with [cwltool](https://github.com/common-workflow-language/cwltool/blob/master/windowsdoc.md).
 But it is not tested on Windows.